mehwaffle10/Waffle_Balance/README.md

 - Breaks up to 16 blocks in rock and roll mode
 - No longer slowed down when breaking blocks in rock and roll mode
 - No longer hit friendly boulders
-- Automatically load into catapults on collision or when catapult comes off cooldown
+- Automatically load into friendly catapults on collision or when catapult comes off cooldown
 - Improved rock and roll tile damage code
 	- Fixed radius and full 360 degree arc for block and blob detection
 	- Breaks backwall underneath in a plus constantly